 One Way Rentals – One way rentals are permitted throughout the USA for all vehicles except economy cars.
 They are subject to availability and must be pre-booked.
 One way fees apply depending on routing and are payable locally.

-Please note: All car rentals are subject to legal terms, conditions and pricing procedures of the Rental Companies in effect at the time.
+Please note: All car rentals are subject to legal terms, conditions and pricing procedures of the Rental Companies in effect at the time of printing this brochure.
 In the event of the subsequent enactment of any law in the United States, whether federal, state or local, which restricts or prohibits any of those terms, conditions or pricing procedures, the Rental Companies’ terms, conditions and prices will be subject to adjustment to the extent necessary to compensate for such restriction or prohibition.
 Legislation or regulations or the cost of fuel may affect pricing or procedures.
 On all inclusive products, the Rental Companies reserve the right, without notice, to (i) charge customers, at the time of rental or thereafter, for the amount of any additional or increased surcharges, fees, taxes or increased fuel costs incurred subsequent to entering into the Agreement, or (ii) increase clients tax, surcharge or fuel inclusive rates by an amount equivalent to the additional or increased tax surcharge, or fuel subsequent to entering into this agreement.

 Car Rental Upgrades